Yaromitskaya/Demo-Project/README.md

 # Demo-Project
 Cypress quickstart project for test automation, covering UI ans API testing.
-This repository contains Cypress tests for the [NERO](https://alpha.unic-lab.by/).
+This repository contains Cypress tests for the [NERO](https://alpha.unic-lab.by/) application.
 Provide all commonly required components and concepts.

 ## Concepts Included